br3ndonland/br3ndonland.github.io-jekyll/README.md

 ## Code style

 - HTML, CSS, JavaScript, and YAML are formatted with [Prettier](https://prettier.io/), using `--semi=false`.
-- Python code chunks are formatted for Python 3 and [PEP 8](http://pep8.org/).
-When permitted, I amend PEP 8 to permit a line length of 100 characters.
+- Python code blocks are formatted with [Black](https://black.readthedocs.io/en/stable/).